maithili-k/uva-rdm-jan-2024/2-data-creation-and-analysis/lisa-researchdrive-exercise.md

 ### What we expect you to do
-You can comfortably go through this exercise on your own and more importantly, at your own pace.
+In this assignment we will focus on data management in the active phase of research.
+You can comfortably go through this exercise on your own pace.
 We will take stops in intervals to see if we are all more or less on the same page and discuss together the 'Food for thought' questions.
 You can of course always ask questions or help if you cannot proceed.

 ## 1. Prerequisites